Nourish - Supporting Eye Health Naturally: Lifestyle Habits | Part One

 Our eyes are amazing organs.
 After the brain, they are the next most complex organ in the human body.
-They absorb light from the objects around us and send signals to the brain where an image is created, allowing us to see and to connect with the outside world.
+They absorb light from the objects around us and send signals to the brain where an image is created.
+This then allows us to see and to connect with the outside world.

 It goes without saying really that our eyes are a vital organ, so it’s enormously important to look after them.
 But in the modern world we’re living in, it really can be difficult to maintain good eye health.
 Our eyes are affected by so many things!

 But it’s not all doom and gloom.
-There are many small changes to your daily routine that you can make to take the stress off your eyes, help to protect them and help to reduce the chances of developing an eye problem or eye condition in the future.
+There are many small changes to your daily routine that you can make.
+These will help to take the stress off your eyes, help to protect them and help to reduce the chances of developing an eye problem or eye condition in the future.

 Here’s where to start: Supporting Eye Health Naturally: Lifestyle habits